Roll20/help.roll20.net/_posts/2012-09-05-page-toolbar.md

 If you hover over a page you'll also see two new buttons appear, one (a gear icon) for accessing the Page Settings dialog box, and the other (a red X) for deleting the page.

 To create a new page, just click on the "Create New Page" button on the left-hand side of the Page Toolbar.
-Enter a name for the new page and press Enter/Return to save.
+Change the page's name by clicking on the name under the Page's icon.
+Enter the new name and press Enter/Return to save.

 ## Switching Between Pages